 It certainly softens the fabric, which is why I don’t recommend bleaching these too long (8 hours is about the max).
 You will still have a very sturdy fabric, but just don’t go overboard with the bleach or soaking time.

 Yeah, bleach is yucky.
-If this is a concern for you, I recommend starting with half the amount of bleach that I have suggested and just letting the cloth soak longer.
-See if that gives you the desired results.
+If this is a concern for you or you plan on bleaching more than a few cloths, I would recommend finding a source of white cloth or duck canvas cloth (Chicago Canvas sells this, though it’s a heavier weight than most drop cloths) that won’t require bleaching.
 I would also avoid this process if you have a septic system.
 I grew up with a septic system and we never used bleach for anything.
 The bleach can cause damage to the workings I guess?
 K, done thinking about septic systems now.

 Oh man, there are soo many ways to use those newly bleached drop cloths!